hungaikev/tech-blog/_posts/2017-01-15-postgres-flink-sink.md

 The number of times we write to the database is now reduced, which is great, but it doesn't really mirror how Flink is doing things.

+There are also other issues with this implementation, i.e. a new event must appear if we want to write to the DB after a certain amount of time.
+We could implement a `ScheduledExecutorService` to get around this, however lets take a closer look at Flink instead.

 ## Making our Sink checkpoint aware

 Flink also has a concept of [checkpointing](https://ci.apache.org/projects/flink/flink-docs-master/dev/stream/checkpointing.html "Flink checkpoint documentation"):